HaibaraAi96/k8s-controller/README.md

 Kubernetes comes with a set of built-in controllers that run inside the kube-controller-manager.
 These built-in controllers provide important core behaviors.

+##### This repo shows how to build a custom controller that watches changes for Pods and log what node it's scheduled on

+## The approach
+We create a custom controller that does the following:

+- Continuously watch the API server for Pods changes.
+- When it detects a change in our ConfigMap it searches for all the Pods that have app=frontend label and deletes them.
+- Because our application is deployed through a Deployment controller, all deleted Pods are automatically started again.

 ## client-go
+The library contains several important packages and utilities which can be used for accessing the API resources or facilitate a custom controller.

 The [client-go](https://github.com/kubernetes/client-go/blob/master/INSTALL.md#enabling-go-modules) library provides access to Kubernetes RESTful API interface served by the Kubernetes API server.
+Tools like kubectl or prometheus-operator use it intensively.

 We will use client-go library to get access to k8s RESTful API interface served by k8s API server.